 Take a look at some answers to frequently asked questions about the PGA Championship:

-So, this is the championship of the PGA Tour, huh?
+Wait, isn't this the championship of the PGA Tour?

 Sigh.
-You don't beat around the bush, do you?
 No, this is not the championship of the PGA Tour.
 That would be considered The Players Championship.
 This is the championship of the PGA of America.

 Why the need to designate “of America”?
 What else would it be – the PGA of Timbuktu?